 d.
-Head of School or Upper School Principals Hearing
+Senior Director of Academics or Upper School Principals Hearing

 - i.
-A student who is placed on long-term suspension following a hearing with the Dean of Students shall have the right to appeal the Dean of Students' decision to the Head of School if a Lower School student and to the Upper School Principal if an Upper School student. - ii.
-The student or parent shall file a notice of appeal with the Head of School/Principals within five days.
-If the appeal is not timely filed, the Head of School/Principals may deny the appeal, or may allow the appeal in his or her discretion, for good cause. - iii.
-The Head of School/Principals shall hold the hearing within three school days of the student's request, unless the student or parent requests an extension of up to seven additional calendar days, in which case the Head of School/Principals shall grant the extension. - iv.
-The Head of School/Principals shall make a good faith effort to include the parent in the hearing.
-The Head of School/Principals shall be presumed to have made a good faith effort if he or she has made efforts to find a day and time for the hearing that would allow the parent and superintendent to participate.
-The Head of School/Principals shall send written notice to the parent of the date, time, and location of the hearing. - v.
-The Head of School/Principals shall conduct a hearing to determine whether the student committed the disciplinary offense of which the student is accused, and if so, what the consequence shall be.
+A student who is placed on long-term suspension following a hearing with the Dean of Students shall have the right to appeal the Dean of Students' decision to the Senior Director of Academics if a Lower School student and to the Upper School Principal if an Upper School student. - ii.
+The student or parent shall file a notice of appeal with the Senior Director of Academics/Principals within five days.
+If the appeal is not timely filed, the Senior Director of Academics/Principals may deny the appeal, or may allow the appeal in his or her discretion, for good cause. - iii.
+The Senior Director of Academics/Principals shall hold the hearing within three school days of the student's request, unless the student or parent requests an extension of up to seven additional calendar days, in which case the Senior Director of Academics/Principals shall grant the extension. - iv.
+The Senior Director of Academics/Principals shall make a good faith effort to include the parent in the hearing.
+The Senior Director of Academics/Principals shall be presumed to have made a good faith effort if he or she has made efforts to find a day and time for the hearing that would allow the parent and superintendent to participate.
+The Senior Director of Academics/Principals shall send written notice to the parent of the date, time, and location of the hearing. - v.
+The Senior Director of Academics/Principals shall conduct a hearing to determine whether the student committed the disciplinary offense of which the student is accused, and if so, what the consequence shall be.
 The superintendent shall arrange for an audio recording of the hearing, a copy of which shall be provided to the student or parent upon request.
 The superintendent shall inform all participants before the hearing that an audio record will be made of the hearing and a copy will be provided to the student and parent upon request. - vi.
 The student shall have all the rights afforded the student at the Dean of Students' hearing for long-term suspension. - vii.
-The Head of School/Principals shall issue a written decision within five calendar days of the hearing.
-If the Head of School/Principals determines that the student committed the disciplinary offense, the Head of School/Principals may impose the same or a lesser consequence than the viii.
-The decision of the Head of School/Principals shall be the final decision of Salem Academy with regard to the suspension.
+The Senior Director of Academics/Principals shall issue a written decision within five calendar days of the hearing.
+If the Senior Director of Academics/Principals determines that the student committed the disciplinary offense, the Senior Director of Academics/Principals may impose the same or a lesser consequence than the Dean of Students, but shall not impose a suspension greater than that imposed by the Dean of Students' decision. - viii.
+The decision of the Senior Director of Academics/Principals shall be the final decision of Salem Academy with regard to the suspension.